-In Brief
+In Summary

-- When you eat matters as much as what you eat — the circadian alignment of food intake with the body’s digestive peak determines how completely nutrients are absorbed and how efficiently metabolic byproducts are cleared.
+- When you eat matters as much as what you eat — the circadian alignment of food intake with the body’s digestive peak influences how completely nutrients are absorbed and how efficiently metabolic byproducts are cleared.

 The conversation about diet and longevity tends to focus overwhelmingly on content — which foods, which macronutrient ratios, which specific compounds to include or avoid.
 This focus is not wrong, but it misses a variable that is equally important and substantially more actionable for many patients: timing.
 Not the minor calibrations of intermittent fasting protocols, but the fundamental alignment of eating patterns with the body’s circadian metabolic architecture.